plabayo/rama/docs/book/src/http/http_clients.md

 pinning imposes no check and normal verification continues.
 Rama does not infer host scopes from certificate DNS names.

-The examples use Rama's checked-in `example.com` certificate and local dynamic TLS servers.
-Normal certificate and server-name verification remains enabled by default.
-Their local self-signed workflow explicitly uses `--insecure`, which disables those additional checks but still requires the leaf pin.

 For a private CA or a self-signed server certificate that is suitable as a trust anchor, replace the default trust anchors directly from a certificate
 list: